 It is time to learn how to make incredible Bharli Vangi.

-Many theories believe that Sabudana Khichdi was born in the 1800s when King Ayilyam Thirunal Rama Varma used tapioca (Sabudana) as an essential food in famine.
+Many people believe that Sabudana Khichdi was born in the 1800s when King Ayilyam Thirunal Rama Varma used tapioca (Sabudana) as an essential food in famine.
 It is a favorite fasting food of Maharashtrians throughout the Holy.

 Vada Pav or Bombay Burger is a favorite plant-based food of tourists.
 This delicious dish is the pride of Maharashtrian cuisine.
 You will find deep-fried potato dumplings in the middle of a bread bun.
 The dish is usually served with chutneys and chili pepper.